Glurch and Oobleck

 2. Glurch

-4. As soon as you have finished getting the Glurch out of the beaker please clean the beaker immediately: otherwise it will be much harder to clean later.
+4. As soon as you have finished getting the Glurch out of the beaker please clean the beaker immediately: it will be much harder to clean later.

 6. Try the following: